 Then tamp down the grounds, pressing to distribute the pressure to the grounds from the top to the bottom.
 You want to create straight, even grounds when tamping to ensure the espresso is rich and flavorful.

-Step 3 – Pull Two Shots
+Step 3 – Pull Two Shots of Espresso

 Insert the full portafilter into the espresso machine, pull one shot, and then do it again.
 If your espresso machine automatically pulls shots, that’s even more useful.